Believing The SEO Is Dead Hype Is A Mistake

 The Big Picture of SEO

-Certainly, there will be quite a number of businesses that will reduce their budget for SEO in the long run.
+Certainly, there will be quite several businesses that will reduce their budget for SEO in the long run.
 After all, the keyword referral data that Google used to provide was a great tool for deriving analytics information.
-And it probably won’t be long until Yahoo and Bing jumps in and make their own keyword referral data unavailable.
+And it probably won’t be long until Yahoo and Bing jumps in and makes their keyword referral data unavailable.

 According to Jennifer Slegg:

-The abilities and role of an SEO have been changed dramatically.
+The abilities and role of an SEO have changed dramatically.
 It will never be as easy to get the organic search data as it has been up to this point, with the possible exception of Google making a paid version of Google Analytics that does contain that missing (not provided) data.
-It will be the SEO professionals who are able to adjust and compensate for the missing data who will win the rankings game in the end.
+It will be the SEO professionals who can adjust and compensate for the missing data who will win the rankings game in the end.